 Humpback whales migrate north along Australia's east coast from May to November.
 Peak times by location:

 Hervey Bay (Queensland): July–October — Australia's best whale watching.
-Humpbacks shelter in the protected bay, creating unusually close and calm encounters.
 Sydney and NSW coast: June–November, with August–September peak.
 Whitsundays: August–September calving ground.
-Moreton Bay (Brisbane): June–November, half-day tours from Brisbane.
+Moreton Bay (Brisbane): June–November.

-Dwarf Minke whales visit the Cairns Outer Reef in June–July — the only place in the world where you can snorkel legally alongside Minke whales on licensed tours.
-Southern Right Whales are seen at the Great Australian Bight (SA) and Warrnambool (Victoria) from June to October.
+Dwarf Minke whales visit the Cairns Outer Reef in June–July.
+Southern Right Whales are seen at Warrnambool (Victoria) and the Great Australian Bight (SA) from June to October.

 What are Australia's seasons and when do they occur?

-Australia's seasons are reversed compared to the Northern Hemisphere because it's in the Southern Hemisphere:
+Australia's seasons are reversed compared to the Northern Hemisphere: Summer December–February · Autumn March–May · Winter June–August · Spring September–November.

-However, this four-season model primarily applies to southern and temperate Australia (Sydney, Melbourne, Adelaide, Perth).
-The tropical north (Darwin, Cairns, Kimberley) has two seasons: Wet Season (November to April — monsoon, heavy rain, flooding) and Dry Season (May to October — clear, dry, comfortable).
-For the Outback/Red Centre, the seasons are better described as Hot (November–March, extreme heat) and Comfortable (April–October).
+However, the tropical north (Darwin, Cairns, Kimberley) has two seasons: Wet Season (November–April — monsoon, heavy rain, flooding) and Dry Season (May–October — clear, dry, comfortable).
+The Outback/Red Centre is better described as Hot (November–March, extreme heat) and Comfortable (April–October).

 When is wildflower season in Western Australia?